dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">The key steps involved in the restore process include:</mark>
 1. Selection of the VM and virtual disks to be restored from the backup.
 2. Selection of the destination location for the restoration: In case of an actual VM failure, the original physical machine itself is selected as a destination, whereas for restore rehearsal purposes, some alternate physical machine is selected.
-3. Configuration settings: This includes deciding VM configuration settings either by using the existing backup or by applying new settings.
+3. <mark style="background: #BABD00;">Configuration settings:</mark> This includes deciding VM configuration settings either by using the existing backup or by applying new settings.

 Restoring a VM may take significantly fewer steps, compared to the recovery of physical machines.
 Therefore, recovery time requirements for a VM and consequently for the whole VDC are relatively shorter, compared to the CDC environment.

 ### <mark style="background: #BABD00;">VM Replication in VDC:</mark>

-VM replication is a critical requirement for successful BC
+VM replication is a critical requirement for successful BC.

-VM replication is performed at the hypervisor level Relies upon replication software to propagate changes made to a VM's virtual disk
+VM replication is performed at the hypervisor level.

+Relies upon replication software to propagate changes made to a VM's virtual disk.

 <mark style="background: #BABD00;">To ensure data integrity, quiescing of VM is necessary before replication process starts:</mark>
 - Quiescing pauses currently running applications within a VM and forcibly flushes all data in the memory to the disk
 - To achieve application-level consistency, is performed at the application level
 - Applications complete any pending transactions and write the pending data to the disk

 <mark style="background: #BABD00;">VM replication</mark> is a critical requirement for successful BC and DR processes in a VDC.
 This is because, in a VDC environment, to restart operations, a user needs to primarily restart VMs on the secondary (backup) site.
 VM replication makes this possible by making the copies of these VMs available at the backup site.
 VM replication is performed at the hypervisor level and relies on replication software that can copy all the changes made to a VM disk to another server.
 VM replication requires a secondary site which is up and a network connectivity linking these sites.

 A virtual disk snapshot taken at the hypervisor level temporarily redirects incoming writes to a separate delta file.
 The delta file maintains these I/Os to be written to the virtual disk after the snapshot is taken.
 The virtual disk is then mounted by the replication software and any updates since the last replication cycle are copied to another identical virtual disk on a VM at the secondary site.